PeterSels/milp-logic/README.txt

 This is done by providing a solver independent general MILP building API in the class 'Solver'.

-(2) the setting up of MILP models with lots of *boolean variables and their logical constraints( (like implciation, negation, conjunction, disjunction) *a lot easier*.
+(2) the setting up of MILP models with lots of *boolean variables and their logical constraints( (like implication, negation, conjunction, disjunction) *a lot easier*.
 This is done by providing a (again solver independent) boolean logic variable and constraint addition API in the class 'Solver'.
 Internally and automatically the implied linear equations and inequalities equivalent with the wanted boolean relations are generated.

-(3) the resulting C++ code generating MILP model with this MilpLogic API more readable.
+(3) the resulting C++ code generating MILP model with this MilpLogic API impiore readable.

 (4) If you want, you can also see the scalability tests in milpLogicSortingNetworkOptimizer as a solver benchmark.
 For these milpLogicSortingNetworkOptimizer